arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ---
-title: 'Establishing Multi-Protocol Gateway with your Portenta X8 and Max Carrier'
+title: 'Build Multi-Protocol Gateway With Portenta X8 & Max Carrier'
 description: 'This tutorial shows on how to setup multi-protocol gateway environment on Portenta X8 using Max Carrier'
 tags:
   - containers